saultorres-imt/transaction-summary-email/README.md

 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{"name": "Account owner", "from":"emailVerified@outlook.com", "to":"emailVerified2@gmail.com"}' https://example.com/api/your-endpoint
 ```
 Check the response from the server.
-If the request was successful, you should see the "Email Sent" message
+If the request was successful, you should see the "Email Sent" message.

 To test the Get method, the curl does not need a json body.
 ```bash